 PA: The more money you have, the more people who want to eat it.
 You have to make savings a priority.

-DK: I always tell people to always make sure during our budgeting that your expenses are not more than your incomes.
+DK: I always tell people to make sure during our budgeting that their expenses are not more than your incomes.
 You don’t have to have three meals a day, it is not the desired goal, but it is a fact.

 Patricia: For people who lose their jobs and are not able to meet their income, how do you go about that?

-Arthur: Define definied benefit plan, or defined contribution plan?
+Arthur: Define defined benefit plan, or defined contribution plan?

-PA: Under defined contribution, it means you have been putting some money aside overtime, at the end of your saving, you take it all.
+PA: Under defined contribution, it means you have been putting some money aside overtime, at the end of your savings, you take it all.
 It all depends on what you put in.

-Under defined benefit plan, it is about your employer defining what you take home like is that case for pension.
-This is government driven.
+Under defined benefit plan, it is about your employer defining what you take home which is that case for pension.
+This is government-driven.

 RK: Thank you gentlemen for the time and the education, your parting remarks.

 DK: Thank you Robert for giving me this opportunity.
 If you are to save, you must have set goals.
 If you save for nothing, you will end up spending the money on nothing.
-There is nothing like over saving, you must be saving for a reason.
-Covid taught us to have an emergency fund.
+There is nothing like oversaving, you must be saving for a reason.
+COVID-19 taught us to have an emergency fund.
 Let’s do that.